ljbennett62/TenStepstoAutomateContainerSecurity-Pt2/README.md

 * Deploy the security policy CRDs into the production environment before the new or updated applications are deployed, thereby ensuring the new workloads are secured from the moment they start running.

-6. ** Use Behavioral Learning to Automate Security Policy**
+6. **Use Behavioral Learning to Automate Security Policy**

-A. In the test, QA, and/or staging environments, run the applications and their associated test suites and use behavioral learning to capture allowed application behavior in the form of network, process, file and other security rules.
+* In the test, QA, and/or staging environments, run the applications and their associated test suites and use behavioral learning to capture allowed application behavior in the form of network, process, file and other security rules.

-B. Export the rules as a CRD for review and use in Step 5 above.
+* Export the rules as a CRD for review and use in Step 5 above.

 The diagram below shows the workflow using behavioral learning to help generate the security policy CRD for a new application.